-Dividends from Raymond James and Associates, Inc. ("RJ&A"), one of our broker-dealer subsidiaries, as well as from RJ Bank are the primary sources of liquidity for RJF, our parent company.
+Dividends from our broker-dealer subsidiaries, as well as from Raymond James Bank are the primary sources of liquidity for RJF, our parent company.
 However, there are statutory and other limits on the amount of dividends that these subsidiaries can pay to RJF.

-For further information on liquidity, see the "Liquidity and Capital Resources" section of Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") of Part I, Item 2 of our Q3 2022 Form 10-Q and any additional relevant references provided in the Road Map on page 3 of this report.
+For further information on liquidity, see the "Liquidity and Capital Resources" section of Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") of Part II, Item 7 of our 2022 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report.